AllenInstitute/MapMySections/README.md

 # MapMySections Data Challenge

-#### When you see a tissue section and only a fraction of the cells are stained, how can you tell which kind of cells are represented?
+#### When you see a genetically-labeled tissue section, how can you determine the identity of the labeled cells?
 The MapMySections Data Challenge aims to address this question!
 Challenge details at https://alleninstitute.github.io/MapMySections.

 <img src="workflow.png" alt="image" width="800">